-Social care: Wales expected to get extra cash from Boris Johnson overhaul
+Social care: Wales to get extra cash from Boris Johnson overhaul

 - Published

-Wales is expected to get a share of extra money for health and social care raised from a rise in National Insurance.
+Wales will receive a share of extra money for health and social care raised from a rise in National Insurance, the prime minister has said.

+Boris Johnson said Wales, Scotland and Northern would share £2.2bn a year between them.

+In a change to how funding to devolved nations works, the additional money from will legally have to be spent on health and social care in Wales.

+The Welsh government has been asked for comment.

-Prime Minister Boris Johnson will set out his plans to overhaul social care in England at around midday.
+Mr Johnson said the cash was a "union dividend" as he unveiled plans for reform to social care in England.

-Although the UK government controls care across the border, his spending plans will have implications for Welsh funding.

-The Welsh government has urged that any tax changes are fair.
+It will be up to the Welsh government to decide whether to reform social care in Wales - something long-called for as costs rise.

 Social care policy in Wales is set in Cardiff, and is mostly funded through the money that the Welsh government receives from the UK Treasury.